fpopic/hmo/lib/gtest-1.8.0/docs/V1_5_AdvancedGuide.md

 Now the tricky part: you need to register all test patterns using the `REGISTER_TYPED_TEST_CASE_P` macro before you can instantiate them.
-The first argument of the macro is the test case name; the rest are the names of the tests in this test case:
+The first argument of the macro is the test case id; the rest are the names of the tests in this test case:

 ```